Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 Quantization Without the Headaches

 Some strategies keep attention layers at higher precision while squeezing feedforward blocks.
-Test on your real workload.
+Test on real workloads that generate text, view image inputs, or perform language understanding.
 If generations lose nuance or rhythm, back off one notch and retest.
 The sweet spot is often generous when prompts and context are well designed.

 Runtimes and Tooling